 |Accounts Payables||Notes Payables|

-|Always a short-term obligation to the business||Can be short-term or long-term obligation to the business|
+|Always a short-term obligation to the business||Can be a short-term or long-term obligation to the business|

-|The amount is generally due to the vendors and the suppliers of the company||Notes payables are the amount which is due to the financial institutions and the credit companies|
+|The amount is generally due to vendors and suppliers.||The amount due to the financial institutions and the credit companies.|

 |It is created in the case of low-risk customers.
-A customer which has low risk can be given money because of its good credit history and creditworthiness||It is created in the case of high-risk customers.
-A high-risk customer should be given money only and when it fulfills certain obligations|
+A low-risk customer can be given money because of their good credit history and creditworthiness.||It is created in the case of high-risk customers.
+A high-risk customer should be given money only when they fulfill certain obligations.|

-|There are no specific terms under accounts payables and no specific payment obligation to the creditors||There is a specific payment term such as maturity period, interest rate, clauses for non-payment etc.|
+|There are no specific terms under accounts payables and no specific payment obligation to the creditors.||There is a specific payment term such as maturity period, interest rate, clauses for non-payment, etc.|

-|It originates from the purchase of tradable items or inventories||It may also evolve in case of purchase of long-lived assets or borrowing or to satisfy the existing obligations|
+|It originates from the purchase of tradable items or inventories.||It may evolve in purchasing long-lived assets or borrowing to satisfy the existing obligations.|